linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Cyclical Industries (and Advanced Forecasting).md

 - Would you use this estimate in a forward PE multiple?
 	 - Connects it to valuation

-# TERMINAL VALUE CONSIDERATIONS
+# Week 3 Cyclical Industries (and Advanced Forecasting)

 ## INFLATION

 - With nominal forecasting,  expected inflation is embedded in the forecasts
 	 - Your growth forecasts reflect your inflation expectations
 	 - Individual line‐items can increase above or below the general inflation rate
 - In high inflation environments,  it can make sense to forecast in real terms
 	 - Discuss more in Week 8
 - Nominal forecasting also applies to growth rate in TV (e.g.,  in constant growth formula)
 	 - It should include (or account for) inflation
 - If g in terminal value is set equal to inflation rate,  do I still need new investment?

 ## MAINTENANCE VS. NEW INVESTMENT